Bayesian Calibrated Click-Through Auction: Preliminaries

 where $\prob{v_1s_1 \ge v_2s_2| v_2}$ is the probability of bidder $1$ winning given that bidder $2$'s value is $v_2$ (similarly for $\prob{v_2s_2 \ge v_1s_1|v_1}$).

-Our problem differs from \citet{bergemann2021calibrated} in a crucial way: With any fixed $s$, the winner is also fixed in \citet{bergemann2021calibrated} since they have complete information on $v$, while in our case, either bidder can be the winner with some probability due to the uncertainty in their valuations.
+By (\ref{expectedrevenuegivenrsgeneral}), we can see that our problem differs from \cite{bergemann2021calibrated} in a crucial way}: With any fixed $s$, the winner is also fixed in \cite{bergemann2021calibrated} since they have complete information on $v$, while in our case, either bidder can be the winner with some probability due to the uncertainty in their valuations.
 This difference somewhat ``smooths" our objective function while at the same time brings new challenges.